hirememorey/yesand-music/README.md

 - Constraint handling: Automatic sorting and overlap resolution for MIDI format compliance
 - Comprehensive testing plan: Step-by-step validation workflow

-**Phase 2+ Features (Planned):**
-- "Make the bass beat from measures 8-12 jazzier" - Intelligent musical modifications
-- Deep musical analysis - Understand bass lines, chord progressions, rhythmic patterns
-- DAW integration - Read existing MIDI, analyze, modify, and write back
-- Style transformations - Apply musical concepts like "jazzier", "simpler", "more aggressive"
-- Context-aware editing - Preserve musical relationships while making changes

 ## The Architecture

-Our architectural philosophy is to separate the core intelligence from the DAW integration.
+Our architectural philosophy is to separate the core intelligence from the DAW integration while prioritizing visual, immediate feedback for musicians.

 **The "Brain"** is a standalone Python application that handles all musical analysis and transformation.
 It takes a MIDI file as input and produces a new MIDI file as output.

+**The "Eyes"** are the visual analysis and highlighting systems that show musicians what's happening in their music in real-time.

 **The "Hands"** are the simple integration points that get MIDI data to and from the DAW.

+**The "Heart"** is the visual interface that provides immediate feedback and integrates seamlessly with existing DAW workflows.

 This separation allows us to:
 - Focus on musical intelligence without being constrained by DAW-specific APIs
+- Provide visual, immediate feedback that musicians expect
 - Test and develop the core functionality independently
 - Support multiple DAWs through simple integration points
 - Maintain real-time safety and performance standards
+- Preserve familiar DAW workflows while adding intelligent features

 ## The Roadmap

-Our development is focused on de-risking the biggest challenges first.
+Our development is focused on de-risking the biggest challenges first, with a strategic pivot to visual-first approach based on pre-mortem analysis.

 ### Phase 1: The "Manual Roundtrip" MVP ✅ COMPLETE
 Built the core "Brain" and proved the end-to-end editing loop works via a simple command-line interface.